-Dual polarimetry (via DPI) is a proxy to achieve greater contrasts at small inner-working-angles.
-This is provided that the object of interest features polarized scaterred light in the near IR (i.e debris and proto-planetary disks, etc.).
+Dual polarimetry (via DPI) can achieve greater contrasts at small inner-working-angles, provided that the object of interest features polarized scattered light in the near IR (i.e debris and protoplanetary disks, etc.).
 If the latter condition is satisfied, DPI offers an enormous advantage over other high contrast differential techniques : images at orthogonal linear polarizations are taken simultaneously.
 If both beams have the same optical aberrations, DPI allows very efficient speckle suppression in the control radius of the AO/coronagraph.

 This mode has been used in Science Verification time and by the GTO in "shared risks" because its characterization was incomplete.
 It is now offered starting in P96.
+Also from P101, dithering was enabled for the IRDIS/DPI mode.

-7.1.8 Instrumental polarization
+6.1.8 Instrumental polarization